vsrinivas/fuchsia/development/workflows/package_update.md

 update agent to look for a new package.
 To trigger the update invoke `fx build-push <package_name>`.
 The &lt;package_name&gt; argument can be repeated to push multiple packages.
-The &lt;package_name&gt; argument can also be omitted to cause *all* packages to be pushed, but in this case it may be better to instead do an [OTA].
+The &lt;package_name&gt; argument can also be omitted to cause *all* packages, except the system package, to be pushed.
+The number of packages is typically large and the `build-push` mechanism doesn't scale well.
+To update all the packages on a target it will be faster to do an [OTA].

 The update package(s) will be available until the target is rebooted.
 Following a reboot the package data will still be on local storage, but will be